-73. In undertaking our assessment of detriments, we have considered the extent to which allocative inefficiencies may arise as a result of price and quantity changes due to the Proposed Arrangements.
+75. In undertaking our assessment of detriments, we have considered the extent to which allocative inefficiencies may arise as a result of price and quantity changes due to the Proposed Arrangements.
 We have also considered the potential for any productive or dynamic inefficiencies to arise from the Proposed Arrangements.
-To date, no party or person we have interviewed has identified that there would be other potential detriments that may arise from the Proposed Arrangements.
+No party or person we interviewed identified that there would be other potential detriments that may arise from the Proposed Arrangements.
+42